makandra/katapult/README.md

     gem install katapult

+If you intend to extend an existing application, add it to the development group in your Gemfile.

 ## Usage

 `Katapult` does two separate things:

-1. Create a new Rails application, set up with many standard gems, snippets, useful configuration, databases etc.
+1. It creates a new Rails application, set up with many standard gems, snippets, useful configuration, databases, testing libraries etc. See the [BasicsGenerator](https://github.com/makandra/katapult/blob/master/lib/generators/katapult/basics/basics_generator.rb) for details.
-2. Generate code from an application model, i.e. create files for models, views, controllers, routes, stylesheets
+2. It generates code from an application model, i.e. creates files for models, views, controllers, routes, stylesheets; see the

 You may use both or only one of them.